mkgeiger/astro-tracker/README.md

 ![mt1_stepper_connector](/datasheets/mt1_stepper_connector.png)

+### Bosch VMB 12V stepper motor

+For an other mount (EQ3) this motor is used only for rectascension.
+This stepper motor has following data:
+* motor max speed factor: 32
+* motor steps per full turn: 24
+* gear box ratio: 384:116375
+* worm wheel ratio (EQ3 mount): 1:138

 ### Power supply unit

 This DC/DC converter is a cheap step down module based on the LM2596 chip.
 This module can be obtained at Ebay for about 1€.
 The input voltage depends on the stepper motors, for the Vixen MT-1 motors it is 12V.
 The output voltage has to be trimmed to 5V.